annazc-ann/wa-automove/README.md

  the Termux app is closed. </p>

 ### Tips
-Please disable media automatic download for.... dunno.
-I think it is just better :)
+Please disable WhatsApp media automatic download for.... dunno.
+I think it is just better :) it's for your sake

 <h3>🚨 ATTENTION 🚨</h3>
 Running this script means that you will not be able to access